Ian McEwan: 1975–1987: Short stories and "Ian Macabre" phase

-Mid-career: mainstream success and Booker Prize win, 1988–2007
+1988–2007: Mainstream success and Booker Prize win

 After The Child in Time, McEwan began to move away from the darker, more unsettling material of his earlier career and towards the style that would see him reach a wider readership and gain significant critical acclaim.
-This new phase began with the publication of the mid-Cold War espionage drama The Innocent (1990), and Black Dogs (1992), a quasi-companion piece reflecting on the aftermath of the Nazi era in Europe and the end of the Cold War.
+This new phase began with the publication of the mid-Cold War espionage drama The Innocent (1990), and Black Dogs (1992), a quasi companion-piece reflecting on the aftermath of the Nazi era in Europe and the end of the Cold War.
 McEwan followed these works with his second book for children, The Daydreamer (1994).

 His 1997 novel, Enduring Love, about the relationship between a science writer and a stalker, was popular with critics, although it was not shortlisted for the Booker Prize.
 It was adapted into a film in 2004.
 In 1998, he won the Booker Prize for Amsterdam.
 His next novel, Atonement (2001), received considerable acclaim; Time magazine named it the best novel of 2002, and it was shortlisted for the Booker Prize.
 In 2007, the critically acclaimed film Atonement, directed by Joe Wright and starring Keira Knightley and James McAvoy, was released in cinemas worldwide.
 His next work, Saturday (2005), follows an especially eventful day in the life of a successful neurosurgeon.
 Saturday won the James Tait Black Memorial Prize for 2005.
 His novel On Chesil Beach (2007) was shortlisted for the 2007 Man Booker Prize and was adapted into a film starring Saoirse Ronan in 2017, for which McEwan wrote the screenplay.
 McEwan has also written a number of produced screenplays, a stage play, children's fiction, and an oratorio and a libretto titled For You with music composed by Michael Berkeley.

 In 2006, McEwan was accused of plagiarism; specifically that a passage in Atonement (2001) closely echoed a passage from a memoir, No Time for Romance, published in 1977 by Lucilla Andrews.
 McEwan acknowledged using the book as a source for his work.
 McEwan had included a brief note at the end of Atonement, referring to Andrews's autobiography, among several other works.
 The incident recalled critical controversy over his debut novel The Cement Garden, key elements of the plot of which closely mirrored some of those of Our Mother's House, a 1963 novel by British author Julian Gloag, which had also been made into a film.
 McEwan denied charges of plagiarism, claiming he was unaware of the earlier work.
 Writing in The Guardian in November 2006, a month after Andrews' death, McEwan professed innocence of plagiarism while acknowledging his debt to the author of No Time for Romance.
 Several authors defended him, including John Updike, Martin Amis, Margaret Atwood, Thomas Keneally, Kazuo Ishiguro, Zadie Smith, and Thomas Pynchon.